It happens every. single. time.

 One major source of my pre travel anxiety is the destination itself – mainly, how to stay safe.
 No one wants to get scammed, robbed, severely sick, or worse in a foreign country.
 Researching the safety of my destination helps to quell some of my pre travel anxiety.
 I find the CDC website has concise information regarding health and safety.
 Good ol’ Google helps me figure out the common scams, areas to avoid, and safest means of transportation in each city.

-I’m a budget traveller, but I always invest in my safety.
+I’m a budget solo female traveller, but I always invest in my safety.
 This means spending a little extra money where it matters.
-I don’t cut costs when it comes to staying in a safe location, making sure I have travel insurance, and maintaining an emergency fund in case I need to go home.
+I don’t cut costs when it comes to staying in a safe hostel, making sure I have travel insurance, and maintaining an emergency fund in case I need to go home.
 Cheaping out on these aspects of my trip would probably triple my pre trip anxiety, so I take this into account in my budget from the very beginning.

 Next come the pre flight jitters